-- Rag and Bone Man & Fur 'n' Seek & Both of the Odd Old Man's wish lists - Allows access to the Skeletal Horror.
+- Rag and Bone Man, Fur 'n' Seek and both of the Odd Old Man's wish lists - Allows access to the Skeletal Horror.

 For all quests that give Prayer experience as a reward, please refer to the Quest Experience Rewards page.

 The following minigames help with the Prayer skill:

 - Shades of Mort'ton minigame - Once you have completed the Shades of Mort'ton quest, then you will be able to cremate shades as a way of increasing your Prayer level and receiving various rewards.